-This entry was posted on Sunday, February 14th, 2021 at 18:09 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, February 14th, 2021 at 18:09 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Gangs of masked, armed settler-colonists, at times accompanied by dogs, violently attacked Palestinians this week throughout the Occupied Territories, usually while the Israeli army was present and not intervening; another wave of demolitions in the South Hebron Hills and the Palestinian Jordan Valley, including the dwelling tent of Harun Abu ‘Aram, recently shot in his neck when resisting a confiscation of a generator in his village, Al-Rakeez; the occupation forces also demolished again, for the fourth time, the entire community of Humsa, in the Palestinian Jordan Valley

 photo: Civil Administration and army force a Palestinian family to dismantle its tent in the South Hebron Hills, Saturday, February 13, 2021

 The settler-colonists of ‘Susya’ now attack their Palestinian neighbors in daylight and in the presence of Israeli soldiers.
 On Thursday morning (February 11), settler-colonists attacked a Palestinian shepherdess from Susya grazing in her family’s land, inside an area supposedly out of bounds for Israelis.
 Palestinian villagers and activists arrived and were also stoned, while the assailants signaled the soldier at the guard post to keep her distance so they could continue their attack.
 The Palestinian shepherdess and an activist were injured by the stones.
 Army forces arrived but allowed the assailants to leave unhindered.